 Day Seven - Kea: A picturesque island with lovely bays with fruit trees running right down to the sea.
 A beautiful "chora" , a cluster of glaring white houses on the hillside, is well worth a walk to explore as is an 18th century monastery,, famous for its miracle working icon..
 This island is close to Athens and is a relaxing end to an incredible voyage.

-This yacht charter itinerary is best for motor yachts or mega yachts as the average distance between each island is about 50 nautical miles.
+This yacht charter itinerary is best for motor yachts or super yachts as the average distance between each island is about 50 nautical miles.